 On Board During an Overboard Emergency

-Cruise ship crews make every effort to keep passengers from being upset during a man overboard alarm.
-While the saving of life will take precedence, few activities are disrupted and many trivia contests, comedy shows, craft projects, meals and other activities will continue as normal while the designated crew members attend to their emergency duties.
+Cruise ship crews make every effort to keep passengers from being upset during an overboard alarm.
+While the saving of life will take precedence, few activities are disrupted and many trivia contests, comedy shows, craft projects, meals, and other activities will continue as normal while the designated crew members attend to their emergency duties.

-This can ensure that no one from the cruise ship has gone overboard, but emergency operations will continue in case the sighting is of a passenger from another ship or other at sea accident.
+This can ensure that no one from the cruise ship has gone overboard, but emergency operations will continue in case the sighting is of a passenger from another ship, a fishing boat, refugee boats, or other at sea accident.

 Also Read: 15 Most Annoying Things People Do on Cruises